-- Perform 50 cases managed under indirect supervision or until both student and trainer are confident of competency.
-The decision to move from direct to indirect supervision should be a joint decision made between trainer and trainee - Attendance at histology laboratories for a minimum of one day (can be from prior experience) - 40 hours experience in a Sexual Health or Family Planning clinic (can be prior experience) - Regular attendance (at least 50%) at multidisciplinary meetings (MDM) and lead case reviews - Clinical audit of practice and or hysteroscopy service
+- Perform 50 cases managed under direct supervision with 80% of cases to be supervised in outpatient hysteroscopy clinic.
+Initial cases to be observed and done under general anesthetic then proceed to outpatient hysteroscopy clinic with local anaesthetic. - Perform 50 cases managed under indirect supervision or until both student and trainer are confident of competency.
+The decision to move from direct to indirect supervision should be a joint decision made between trainer and trainee. - Attendance at histology laboratories for a minimum of one day (can be from prior experience) - 40 hours experience in a Sexual Health or Sexual Wellbeing Aotearoa (can be prior experience) - Regular attendance (at least 50%) at multidisciplinary meetings (MDM) and lead case reviews - Clinical audit of practice and or hysteroscopy service.